fork-the-planet/push-notification-plugin-chronos/doc/config.md

-# Chronos Push Notification Driver
+# Chronos Push Notification Plugin Configuration

 This plugin allows you to send push notification to an endpoint of your choice whenever emails with calendar invitations are received.